 Child sacrifices were common.
 She was killed by several eunuchs at the order of commander Jehu.

-Jezebel was a witch, and her spirit of witchcraft is still in operation today in the church, and in the world.
+Jezebel was domineering and controlling, and her spirit of witchcraft is still in operation today in the church, and in the world.
 It will take both a Jehu and the cooperation of the injured victims (spiritual eunuchs) to kill her again.

 The Jezebel spirit is sociopathic.
 Behaviors you might see (3 or more):

 1. They gain power by destroying others.
-It is like an adrenalin rush when they “win” over someone.
-They manage to get in positions of authority and are difficult to displace, once there.
+It is like an adrenaline rush when they “win” over someone.
+They manage to get into positions of authority and are difficult to displace, once there.

-2. They are controlling, manipulative, bossy.3. they can either be war-like in their personalities so that they are intimidating,
+3. They can either be war-like in their personalities so that they are intimidating.

 So “sweet,” “perfect,” deceitful, “timid” and sneaky, they are able to fool and recruit others to join them.
 Sometimes they can be very charming and charismatic.